 Do I need to complete any information for the baptism?

-Yes, we request that you complete the Baptism Register using the following link add baptism register and emailing it to Donna Rawson at email@example.com.
+Yes, we request that you complete the Baptism Register.
+Please contact Donna Rawson at email@example.com.

 Can I receive paper copies regarding the Sacrament of Baptism?